suent/Carpenter.AzurePipelines/docs/variables.md

 ### Carpenter.Pipeline.Path

 The path to the pipeline supporting files.
-This value is determined during the build.
+This value is determined during the pipeline execution.

 ### Carpenter.Pipeline.ScriptPath

 The path to Carpenter pipeline scripts.
+This value is determined during the pipeline execution.

+### Carpenter.DotNet.Path

-This value is determined during the build.
+The path to .NET binaries.
+This value is determined during the pipeline execution.
+If the .NET binaries do not exist, they will be downloaded to this path.

 ### Carpenter.Build.Type